-It’s common for color-treated hair to gradually become brassy, with unwanted red and orange undertones developing — even if you prefer a cool-toned color.
-Since blue is opposite orange on the color wheel (think back to those elementary school days), it can counterbalance the hue.
-If you’re a brunette and you still have virgin hair, you can also benefit from using a blue shampoo every once in a while.
-It can help make your virgin strands appear shinier, but you’ll want to limit your usage to just two to three times per week.
-Colored brunettes should stick to the same rule, swapping in a blue shampoo a few times every week.
+It’s common for color-treated hair to gradually become brassy, with unwanted red and orange undertones developing — even if you opt for a cool-toned color — and since blue sits opposite of orange on the color wheel, it can counterbalance the hue.
+If you’re a brunette and you have virgin hair, you can also benefit from using a blue shampoo every once in a while to help make your strands appear shinier.

-Interested in using blue shampoo, but not exactly sure how?
+Interested in using blue shampoo on your brunette colored strands, but not exactly sure how?
 Follow these steps to easily incorporate blue shampoo into your hair care routine.

-While you won’t be using blue shampoo as frequently as you do your regular shampoo, the process is just about the same.
-One key difference to note: with a regular shampoo you generally want to try and concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
-This is because you want the blue pigments to work on all of your hair equally, otherwise, you might be left with brassy spots in some places and not others.
+Additionally, with a regular shampoo you generally want to concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
+This is because you want the blue pigments to work on all of your hair equally.
+Otherwise, you may be left with brassy spots in some places and not others.

-Whatever your hair type is, you should never skip conditioner — and this is especially true if you have color-treated hair.
-To help keep your color looking its very best, we recommend reaching for a deep conditioner.
-Try the L'Oréal Paris Elvive Extraordinary Oil Rapid Reviver Deep Conditioner, which works in just one minute.
-Yep, 60 seconds and you're done!
+Whatever your hair type, you should never skip conditioner — and this is especially true if you have color-treated hair.
+To help keep your color looking its very best, we recommend reaching for a deep conditioner or hair mask.
+Try the L'Oréal Paris EverPure Sulfate-Free Signature Masque, Color Care Hair Mask, which works to nourish and protect color-treated hair while boosting shine and softness.

 Discover more tips & tricks